ethanc8/NewDocumentation-DeveloperPortal/_sources/guidelines/programming/optimizing.md.txt

 ## What are we optimizing?

-When we optimize for GNOME the first thing to remember is this: we are not trying to make the program better, we are trying to make the person using the computer happier.
+When we optimize our applications the first thing to remember is this: we are not trying to make the program better, we are trying to make the person using the computer happier.